CoEDL/hermes/README.md

 ## Citations
 This piece of software is the product of academic research at the University of Queensland by Nicholas Lambourne, Gautier Durantin and the CoEDL group.
-If you use the software or code in an academic setting, please be sure to cite it correctly as follows:
+If you use the software or code in an academic setting, please be sure to cite it appropriately as follows:

 > Lambourne, N. and Durantin, G. (2018).
 Hermes: The Language Resource Creator.
 The University of Queensland: Centre of Excellence for the Dynamics of Language.